hpc/charliecloud/doc/faq.rst

   srun: mpi/mpichmx
   srun: mpi/mpichgm

-If :code:`pmi2` is not in the list, you must ask your admins to enable Slurm's PMI2 support.
-If it is in the list, but you're seeing this problem, that means it is not the default, and you need to tell Slurm you want it.
+If :code:`pmi2` is not in the list, you must ask your admins to enable Slurm’s PMI2 support.
+If it is in the list, but you’re seeing this problem, that means it is not the default, and you need to tell Slurm you want it.
 Try::

   $ export SLURM_MPI_TYPE=pmi2